 Silvio Berlusconi, the former prime minister of Italy was sentenced on 26 October to 4 years in prison for fraud but because of Italy’s laws limiting the length of trials, he is unlikely to serve any time.

-Under Italian law Berlusconi can appeal to two more courts, a process that is likely to take several years, and as the Financial Times is already reporting, Italy’s strict limits on the length of trials – the “statute of limitations” – means the charges will very probably evaporate at the end of 2013 or early 2014.
+Under Italian law Berlusconi can appeal to two more courts, a process that is likely to take several years, and as the Financial Times314 is already reporting340315, Italy’s strict limits on the length of trials – the “statute of limitations” – means the charges will very probably evaporate at the end of 2013 or early 2014.

-A report we issued in 2010 warned that the system “constitutes a significant reason for impunity.”
+A report317 we issued in 2010 warned that the system “constitutes a significant reason for impunity.”

 Or, as the Financial Times reports: